 “Midwest Book Review” Library Bookwatch

-M. Jape, originally from the Maastricht region of the Netherlands, now lives in France.
-He studied the guitar with Hans-Lutz Niessen (pupil of Bruno Henze, Berlin) at the Municipal Conservatory of Maastricht, as well as with the duo Ida Presti - Alexandre Lagoya at the Schola Cantorum, École supérieure de Musique, Paris.
-He studied the lute with Toyohiko Satoh at the Royal Conservatory of The Hague (Den Haag's-Gravenhage).
+Mijndert Jape, originally from the Maastricht region of the Netherlands, now lives in France.
+He studied the guitar with Hans-Lutz Niessen (pupil of Bruno Henze, Berlin) at the Municipal Conservatory of Maastricht (NL) as well as with the duo Ida Presti - Alexandre Lagoya at the Schola Cantorum, École supérieure de Musique, Paris (F) (Diplôme supérieur, "mention très bien à l'unanimité avec félicitation du jury").
+During his studies in Paris he was awarded the "Premier Prix du Concours International de Radio France" (again "à l'unanimité du jury").
+He went on to study the lute with Toyohiko Satoh at the Royal Conservatory of Den Haag (The Hague - NL) and developed an interest in musicology.
 He now devotes his time to the lute and to the musicology of both lute and guitar.